rallred84/LSUMerchBackend/README.md

 This route is used to create a new user account.
 On success, you will be given a JSON Web Token to be passed to the server for requests requiring authentication.

 Body:
 (object, required) contains the following key/value pairs:
-··email (string, required): the desired email for the new user ··password (string, required): the desired password for the new user ··firstName (string, required): the first name of the new user ··lastName (string, required): the last name of the new user ··isAdmin (boolean, required): default false, is the new user an admin?
+·email (string, required): the desired email for the new user
+·password (string, required): the desired password for the new user
+·firstName (string, required): the first name of the new user
+·lastName (string, required): the last name of the new user
+·isAdmin (boolean, required): default false, is the new user an admin?

 Returned Data
-··token (string): the JSON Web Token which is used to authenticate the user with any future calls ··message (string): Thanks for signing up for our service.
+·token (string): the JSON Web Token which is used to authenticate the user with any future calls
+·message (string): Thanks for signing up for our service.
-··user (object): New user that was created
+·user (object): New user that was created

 Sample Call